sandialabs/sibl/geo/doc/dual/README.md

   * [02](lesson_02.md).
 Next, plot the same 2D boundary using a Python script.
   * [03](lesson_03.md).
 Use the 2D boundary as an input to the mesher, to create a single domain composed of 2D quadrilateral finite elements.
   * [04](lesson_04.md).
 Use of a `.yml` input file to create the mesh in Lesson 03.
-* Unit Tests
+* Unit tests
   * To come.
-* Comparison to Examples in Literature
+* Comparison to examples in the literature
   * [21](lesson_21.md).
 The `flower` domain.
   * [22](lesson_22.md).
 Lake Superior.
 * Appendix